-Okay guys, so you know I have this blog and personal blog.
+Okay, guys, so you know I have this blog and personal blog.
 And I always try to be objective here and subjective there.
 But it’s going to be hard this time because working with a model is a single most personal element of my practice.
-I mean sometimes I literally tell a girl “we got a good light, composition and pose, now we need to turn on the light in your eyes”.
-Fashion is such a may-believe, for me if you see the model faking it, even a bit, the whole story is lost.
+I mean, sometimes I literally tell a girl, “we got a good light, composition and pose, now we need to turn on the light in your eyes.”
+Fashion is such a may-believe; if you see the model faking it, the whole story is lost even a bit.

-— sometimes I ask an agency (I work with Maggie Inc exclusively in Boston for my editorials) for a particular model or one of several I like for the idea.
-In this case I can be sure the model will arrive in time and will be professional, but I can’t be sure she knows my work or particularly excited about working together — it might be just another assignments for her.
-So when I have a big team and I know that we won’t have time for a lot of experimentation that’s my go-to method
+— sometimes I ask an agency (I work with Maggie Inc exclusively in Boston for my editorials) for a particular model or one of the several I like for the idea.
+In this case, I can be sure the model will arrive on time and will be professional.
+Still, I can’t be sure she knows my work or particularly excited about working together — it might be just another assignment for her.
+So when I have a big team, and I know that we won’t have time for a lot of experimentation, that’s my go-to method

-— if I want to really go and try something new I prefer posting model call on my Instagram.
-I have a small family of 1.5K followers over there, all of whom are models, MUAH, stylists/designers, other photographers and mags, so I know I will get a dozen or so of great candidates.
+— if I want to really go and try something new, I prefer posting model calls on my Instagram.
+I have a small family of 1.5K followers over there, all of whom are models, MUAH, stylists/designers, other photographers, and mags, so I know I will get a dozen or so of great candidates.
 Then I pick someone and also remember a few other people for the future

-— after the first photoshoot with every model I can tell if it was a one time thing (even if the result is beautiful, sometimes the full potential between us is already realized and there is no reason to try something else) or if it’s a beginning of creative dialog that will be going on for some time.
-When you work with a model for the 3rd or the 5th time it becomes much more intimate (not in “that” way) — you know each other’s style, preferences and limitations, and you understand each other and trust each other.
-It allows you both to dive into a particular emotional experience you share and emerge with so much more expressive and honest pictures.
+— after the first photoshoot with every model, I can tell if it was a one-time thing (even if the result is beautiful, sometimes the full potential between us is already realized, and there is no reason to try something else), or if it’s a beginning of creative dialog that will be going on for some time.
+When you work with a model for the 3rd or the 5th time, it becomes much more intimate (not in “that” way) — you know each other’s style, preferences, and limitations, and you understand each other and trust each other.
+It allows you both to dive into a particular emotional experience you share and emerges with so much more expressive and honest pictures.

-— finally I really love to work with people from outside of the industry all together.
-It takes time and it takes listening and sharing, but for them it will be a once in a lifetime experience and it will really make all the difference.
-At the same time you can’t impose the story on them in any way, you need to start from their story and develop your visual interpretation of it using fashion may-believe as a tool.
+— finally, I really love to work with people from outside of the industry altogether.
+It takes time, and it takes listening and sharing, but for them, it will be a once in a lifetime experience, and it will really make all the difference.
+At the same time, you can’t impose the story on them in any way, you need to start from their story and develop your visual interpretation of it using fashion may-believe as a tool.